Rowlandev/iMessage-Spammer/README.md

 # iMessage-Spammer

-Script to send a list of strings as individual iMessages one after another to the intended receiver.
+iMessage-Spammer sends a list of strings as individual iMessages one after another to the intended receiver.
 This program utilizes the Mac iMessages application.

 ## Demo